 Relief from chronic back, neck, and joint pain

-Clinical studies show these therapies provide measurable results for persistent pain conditions.
-Research confirms cupping outperforms sham therapy for reducing pain and improving functional disability in people with persistent non-specific low back pain.
-Acupuncture provides significant pain relief for chronic low back pain, with stronger effects observed immediately after treatment.
-Both therapies have proven effective for neck pain, joint pain, fibromyalgia, and carpal tunnel syndrome.
+The research is clear on this one.
+Cupping outperforms sham therapy for reducing pain and disability in people with persistent, non-specific low back pain.
+Acupuncture delivers meaningful pain relief for chronic low back issues too, and the strongest effects kick in right after treatment.
+Both therapies also help with neck pain, joint pain, fibromyalgia, and carpal tunnel syndrome.

 Mental health benefits: anxiety and stress reduction